 The Class B Units are redeemable for cash or Units, at the option of the REIT, and, therefore, the Class B Units meet the definition of a financial liability under IAS 32.
 The distributions paid to the holders of Class B Units are treated as interest expense and reflected on the consolidated statement of net income and comprehensive income within the REIT's financial statements.
-For the three months and year ended December 31, 2022 the REIT paid distributions on Class B Units of \$744 and \$2,936, respectively (\$706 and \$2,783 for the three months and year ended December 31, 2021).
+For the three months and year ended December 31, 2023, the REIT paid distributions on Class B Units of \$798 and \$3,129, respectively (\$744 and \$2,936 for the three months and year ended December 31, 2022, respectively).